60+ must-see user persona templates

 Is a user persona a quantitative or qualitative approach?

-Quantitative data will make your user personas more understandable, while qualitative data will make them more believable and will help your team identify with them on a personal level.
+Quantitative data will make your personas more understandable, while qualitative data will make them more believable and will help your team identify with them on a personal level.

 For quantitative testing, you’ll be trying to gather as much data as possible about your potential user base segment.
 This involves collecting data such as facts about their day-to-day lives: where they live, the industry they work in and how many times they use certain apps like yours.